sagiegurari/duckscript/docs/_includes/content.md

 <a name="sdk-tutorial-context-commands"></a>
 ## Context Commands
 Context commands are exactly the same as standard commands except that they have access to the runtime context.<br>
-Therefore they implement the same Command trait but this time instead if implementing the run function, they need to implement the following:
+Therefore they implement the same Command trait but this time instead of implementing the run function, they need to implement the following:

 * requires_context - Must return true
 * run_with_context - The same logic you would put in the run function but now you have access to a lot more of the runtime context.